 A rigorous assessment program designed to recognize and reward excellent teachers, National Board Certification was established to "professionalize the profession".
 Established in 1987 by the National Board for Professional Teaching Standards (NBPTS), National Board Certification gives acknowledgement to our best teachers by providing an opportunity to pursue the accomplishment and recognition that other professionals, like doctors and architects, pursue in their areas of specialty.
-More than 150 studies indicate that National Board Certified Teachers (NBCTs) make a significant and measurable impact in their schools, and the process is regarded as the finest single professional development program available to teachers today.
+More than 150 studies indicate that National Board Certified Teachers (NBCTs) make a significant and measurable impact in their schools, and the process is regarded the finest single professional development program available to teachers today.
 National Board Certification is an advanced teaching credential that complements, but does not replace, a state's teacher license.
 It is valid for 10 years, after which NBCTs can seek certification renewal.

-To pursue National Board Certification, a teacher must hold a baccalaureate degree and have three years of teaching experience on a Provisional or Standard teaching certificate (no emergency or intern) in early childhood, elementary, middle or secondary schools prior to submitting an application.
+To pursue National Board Certification, a teacher must hold a baccalaureate degree and have three years of teaching experience on a provisional or standards certificate (no emergency or intern) in early childhood, elementary, middle, or secondary schools prior to submitting an application.
 In addition, a teacher must hold a valid teaching license/credentials during those three years.

 The National Board for Professional Teaching Standards offers 25 certificates that cover a variety of subject areas and student developmental levels.
 These certificates cover 95% of PreK-12 teachers.
 As teachers pursue National Board Certification, they will be required to complete four portfolio entries comprised of these areas:

 - Documented evidence of effective and reflective practices through work outside the classroom and evidence of how that work impacts student learning (one portfolio entry)

 The Arizona Education Association was instrumental in bringing National Board Certification to Arizona.
 The first Arizona teacher to gain certification is the Center's own Executive Director, Kathy Wiebke, in 1996.
 She remembers how going through the process truly changed the teaching climate in her school.
 "It really strengthened my relations with other teachers," says Wiebke.
 "Because I needed help, for the first time we had substantive conversations about teaching and learning.
 Many of those colleagues have since become certified themselves."